codazoda/corkboard/README.md

 ![Corkboard Screenshot](resources/corkboard.png)

+This first version, the MVP, contains only hyperlinks to other resources.
+Originally I wanted to design a Hacker News clone with user logins, submissions, and comments, but I wanted to get the base system out now to see if anyone finds it useful and it what ways.

 Corkboard's data is stored in JSON format, a text format that can be edited with a plain text editor.